 We have decoded the language of Texas Education Agency’s rhetoric regarding the impact of STAAR on your kid’s assessment.
 We received several inquiries as to how STAAR is different than TAKS.
-So we did the reasearch for you and here is the scoop.
-The main emphasis of testing now is on high level of thinking, problem solving, complex questions, open ended questions and answering within time frame of 4 hours for all grades.
+So we did the research for you and here is the scoop.
+The main emphasis of testing now is on high level of thinking, problem-solving, complex questions, open-ended questions and answering within time frame of 4 hours for all grades.

 What are the most significant differences between the STAAR assessments and the TAKS assessments?

 1. The rigor of items has been increased by assessing skills at a greater depth and level of cognitive complexity.
 In this way, the tests will be better able to measure a greater range of student achievement and establish stronger links to postsecondary readiness.

 What it means for your child: Your child will have a harder question paper and will be asked to analyze, critically appraise, and comprehend more complex questions than before.The questions will need higher level of thinking on part of your child.

 2. The total number of test items for the STAAR assessments has been increased for most grades, subjects, and courses.

 What it means for your child: Your child will have more questions to answer than before as in TAKS test.

 3. A four-hour time limit has been established for STAAR assessments, as opposed to TAKS, which was untimed.